-Some people will disagree with me and tell you that homesteading and prepping are two different things.
+Some people disagree with me that homesteading and prepping are two different things.

-The fact of the matter is that the way preppers and homesteaders do things are very similar.
+The methods of preppers and homesteaders are very similar.
 It doesn’t matter where you get your products from, or whether you make them yourself, you’re saving food, water and other products so they can be used at a later date.

 Using up what you have in stock

-Homesteaders will look through what they have in stock and they will plan to enjoy some of it for dinner.
-They stock things up so that they can be used through-out the fall, winter and spring when perhaps there isn’t much fresh food available.
+Homesteaders on the other hand will look through what they have in the pantry, and they will plan to enjoy some of it for everyday meals.
+They stock things up so that they can be used through-out the fall, winter and spring when fresh food is limited.